 Global Recession hits disproportionately in Vulnerable States

-The International Monetary Fund has projected a deep global recession with a 5% drop in world GDP.
+The International Monetary Fund projected a deep global recession with a 5% drop in world GDP.
 But for smaller economies, the predicted contraction is almost 8% - double that of larger or more resilient economies.

 Tens, maybe hundreds, of millions of jobs have already been lost.

-SIDS that depend on tourism – even those with no cases of COVID-19 – stand by with empty hotels and deserted beaches, waiting for the visitors to return.
+SIDS that depend on tourism – even those with no cases of COVID-19 – stand by with empty hotels and deserted beaches, waiting for visitors to return.

 The pandemic is impacting the LDCs, LLDCs and SIDS disproportionately with devastating impacts on human health, economies, education and other sectors.